jschaefer799/neiu-cs-420/README.md

-**Chosen Dataset: Data USA**
+**Chosen Dataset: United States Census Bureau Annual Survey of Manufactures (Time Series 2002-2016) API**

-**Application Name: U.S. Manufacturing Decline**
+**Application Name: U.S. Manufacturing Job Rates 2002-2016**

 **Project Topic/Objective**

 According to the Brookings Institute (Baily and Bosworth 2014), millions of jobs have been lost in the United States manufacturing industry since the 1980s.
-Today, most consumer products are produced outside of the U.S. Skilled and unskilled manufacturing jobs have largely been replaced with low-wage service industry work.
+Today, most consumer products are produced outside of the United States.

-This application aims to analyze data from the DATA USA API in order to explore the possible economic and societal ripple effects the U.S. has experienced during this same time period.
+Skilled and unskilled manufacturing jobs have largely been replaced with low-wage service industry work.The purpose of using this Census API dataset is to look at how the United States manufacturing industry has changed over time.

-More specifically, this application is driven by the following core questions:
+This application aims to analyze data from the U.S. Census Bureau in order to explore the specific sub-sectors that fall within the manufacturing industry that have been impacted the most by a loss of jobs.

-- Did U.S. wages decrease or remain stagnant (when adjusted for inflation) during this time?
+More specifically, this application is driven by the following questions:

-- Have crime rates increased?
+Which sub-sectors experienced the highest decrease in total jobs over the course of the dataset range (2002-2016)?

-How have social metrics changed over time, like consumer debit, home ownership and so on?
+Which sub-sectors, if any, experienced increases in total jobs over the course of the dataset range?

-- In parts of the country that were hit especially hard by the manufacturing industry decline, are the above areas of impact more severe?
+Did the sub-sectors experience similar trends or patterns?

 **Motivation**